peter-burza/budget-tracker/README.md

         )}
 - When user clickes on delete transaction button - ask him: "Are you sure?"...
 - Add feature, when user tries to add transaction with same stats (amount, type, category, date etc.), ask him if he really want to add another identical transaction (via Modal -> yes/no button)
+- saving of the settings (currency select) does not save on new user firestore...